 It is also very important to remember just because a parent prefers a certain brand of formula or bottle, does not necessarily mean your newborn will agree.
-It is quite common for formula fed babies to change formulas to help with common stomach or gas issues.
+It is quite common for formula-fed babies to change formulas to help with common stomach or gas issues.
 Additionally, infants may prefer certain types of nipples as opposed to others.
 Hold on to all your samples.
 I practiced making bottles daily during my last few weeks of pregnancy.
 Every successful mix and pour made me feel more confident that I could manage this part of motherhood effectively.

 Ready to Feed Formula

 Infants don’t drink very much milk in the beginning stages of life.
-A newborn can drink anywhere from two to four ounces during a feeding.
+A newborn can drink anywhere from two to four ounces during feeding.
 For parents who are blind or visually impaired, “ready to feed” disposable formula bottles are available.
-This option, while slightly more expensive, provides four ounces of prefixed formula with individually wrapped, screw on nipples.
+This option, while slightly more expensive, provides four ounces of prefixed formula with individually wrapped, screw-on nipples.
 The nipples do not need to be sterilized or sanitized and each bottle and nipple is intended for one use only.

 My husband and I used this method during the first month of our daughter’s life.
 We were both nervous new parents.
 Although he was fully sighted, my husband still looked to me for help with making bottles.
 This “ready to feed” option worked amazingly well, but we eventually had to stop utilizing these bottles when my daughter began to drink more than four ounces in one sitting.
 Giving her two bottles during every feeding became much too costly and we switched over to powdered formula.

-The Bottle Feeding Zone
+The Bottle-Feeding Zone

 As a new mom with vision loss, I quickly learned I needed to designate “bottle zones” in my home.
 Ideally, the perfect place to make a bottle would be in your kitchen and near your newborn’s sleeping space.
 All your supplies should be kept in this location, in the same spot.
 Remember, any problems you encounter with your visual impairment will be compounded from the lack of sleep caused by your new little bundle of joy.
-There were times I felt like I was just going through the motions, especially during late night feedings.
+There were times I felt like I was just going through the motions, especially during late-night feedings.
 However, keeping everything organized and in the same location helped me engage in easy bottle prep.

 Pictured: Lines of Tommee Tippee Bottles in Rachel Ray Bubble & Brown Dish.

 Gone are the days of boiling hot pots full of water to sterilize bottles.
 Depending on your doctor, you may or may not be told to sterilize your bottles.
-Some medical professionals now say hand washing bottles with warm, soapy water is sufficient.
+Some medical professionals now say handwashing bottles with warm, soapy water is sufficient.
 However, many bottle companies still manufacture sterilizers, including microwavable and plug-in, countertop styles.
 Parents who are visually impaired need to explore their local retail stores to experience these options first-hand.
-Due to the heat and steam these devices exude, braille dots and sticker markings (as used with Pen Friends) may not work.
-More often than not, blind parents must rely on their memory and comfortability using the technology when it comes to their sterilizer.
+Due to the heat and steam these devices exude, braille dots, and sticker markings (as used with Pen Friends) may not work.
+More often than not, blind parents must rely on their memory and comfortability using technology when it comes to their sterilizer.

 At the recommendation of my pediatrician, I did sterilize all my children’s bottles.
-I purchased a countertop sterilizer that was made for the style of bottle I ultimately ended up using.
+I purchased a countertop sterilizer that was made for the style of the bottle I ultimately ended up using.
 I had no issues working the device and with only one button to push there was really no way I could screw it up.
 I did, however, remain mindful of the hot steam the machine released which could easily burn anyone near it.